maxime-delobel/maxime-delobel.github.io/_posts/2025-07-04-HTB-TwoMillion.md

 <img src="/images/HTB-2million/HTB_2million_Encrypted_invitecode.png" alt="encrypted invite code" class="postImage 2millionImage">

-<p>However, doing this, we get encrypted data (encryption algoritm ROT13).
-So we need to crack this.
-Instead of dorectly jumping to hashcat or john (popular cracking tools).
+<p>However, doing this, we get encrypted data (encryption algorithm ROT13).
+So we need to decipher this.
 I like to use online tools first.
 Just google a ROT 13 decoder and we then get the following output:</p>
 <pre>
 In order to generate the invite code, make a POST request to /api/v1/invite/generate
 </pre>